philratcliffe/openbanking_atm_project/README.md

 # Open Banking ATMs

 ## Overview
 An app to exercise an Open Banking API.
-It gets data on ATMs from a bank and presents ATM locations on a map, it also shows the ATM data in formatted JSON.
+It gets ATM data from a bank and presents it as locations on a map and in formatted JSON.

 ## Running the Django development server
 The command to run the Django development server is shown below.